What are space-time cubes?

 By looking at the slices of time from bottom to top, you can see a temporal change in that geographic area.

-Let’s take a look at some of the patterns you can see for this type of visualization.
+Let’s take a look at some of the patterns you can see for this type of 3D analysis and visualization.
 Also, let’s think of some examples of when it is appropriate to use space-time cubes.

 Space-time cubes example